lmacneil/grunt-protractor-runner/README.md

 Type: `String`
 Default value: `node`

 Path to the node binary file.
 Useful if node is not on the PATH.

+#### options.webdriverManagerUpdate
+Type: `Boolean`
+Default value: `false`

+If true, `webdriver-manager update` will run and install/update selenium driver.

 ## Tests